Project Archives

 AI and Robotics in UAP Detection and Analysis

-Machine learning systems and autonomous platforms are increasingly central to how governments and researchers identify, track, and analyze unidentified aerial phenomena.
+Machine learning systems and autonomous platforms are increasingly central to how governments and researchers identify, track, and analyse unidentified aerial phenomena.

 Luna Demands 46 Named UAP Videos From Pentagon by April 14